baffelli/icos-cities-pipeline/README.md

 ### Motivation

-As of today (April 2022), the raw data from the LP8/HPP sensors is stored by DecentLab on their InfluxDB database.
+As of April 2022, the raw data from the LP8/HPP sensors is stored by DecentLab on their InfluxDB database.
 For safety and ease of processing, the first step in the pipeline is copying the raw data to our own relational database.

 This is accomplished using the script [dump_raw_data_from_influxdb.py](CarbosenseDatabaseTools/dump_raw_data_from_influxdb.py).
 The script needs a configuration file to map the source and the destination tables, the current configuration file is located in [co2_sensor_mapping.yml](config/co2_sensor_mapping.yml).

 ### Background

 The script bases on the [`DataSourceMapping`](sensorutils/files.py) class, which defines a flexible mapping between (tabular) data located in different systems (so far: CSV, relational databases and influxdb) and that can automate bulk and incremental loading between these systems (loosely inspired by [embulk](https://www.embulk.org/)).

 The main concept in this system is the *file*.
 One file corresponds to the set of all measurement for one *group* and one *date*.
 The group is defined using the `grouping_key` keyword, while the date using the `date_column`.
 Using these information, the system checks which files are present on the source system that are absent in the destination.
 Files are then transferred with an optional column mapping / transformation step to convert / rename columns.